SNHU-CS/CS-330/module03/mod3_tutorials.md

     // 1.
 Scales the shape down by half of its original size in all 3 dimensions glm::mat4 scale = glm::scale(glm::vec3(0.5f, 0.5f, 0.5f));

     // 2.
-Rotates the shape by 45 degrees on the z axis glm::mat4 rotation = glm::rotate(45.0f, glm::vec3(0.0f, 0.0f, 1.0f));
+Rotates the shape by 45 degrees in the z axis glm::mat4 rotation = glm::rotate(45.0f, glm::vec3(0.0f, 0.0f, 1.0f));

     // 3.
 Translates by 0.5 in the y axis